ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring a comedic apology to future humans
+   - Exploring advice they won't follow (just like us)
    - Finding the satirical angle
    - Making it relatable and timeless